 Frame the walls accurately for smooth assembly

-Cut the studs and crosspieces to length and screw the walls together (Photo 6 and Figures F – H).
+Cut the studs and crosspieces to length and screw the walls together (Figures F – H).
 We used a power miter saw for clean, square cuts, but a circular saw will work too.
-Use a crosspiece as a spacer when you're attaching the studs to the top and bottom plates (Photo 6).
+Use a crosspiece as a spacer when you're attaching the studs to the top and bottom plates.
 Then cut a 10-in. spacer block to position the crosspieces for assembly.

-The key to standing the walls is to check and double-check along the way to make sure they're straight along their top and bottom plates, perfectly plumb and square, and securely braced (Photo 7).
+Stand the walls and screw the wall corners together.
+The key to standing the walls is to check and double-check along the way to make sure they're straight along their top and bottom plates, perfectly plumb and square, and securely braced.
 Start by positioning the walls with their outside edge flush to the deck and screwing them down.
-Next screw the corners together, making sure the top plates of adjacent walls are even with each other.
-Use a long level to plumb the walls while you attach diagonal braces to hold them in position (Photo 7).
+Next, screw the corners together, making sure the top plates of adjacent walls are even with each other.
+Use a long level to plumb the walls while you attach diagonal braces to hold them in position.
 Leave the braces in place until after the roofing is complete.

 Round up a couple of strong helpers to assist in setting the trusses.
 Start by marking the position of the trusses on the top plate and onto a 16-ft.
 1x4 (you'll use the 1x4 to brace and position the tops of the trusses as you stand them up).
 The first truss simply butts to the house wall.
 The outermost truss aligns with the edge of the top plate, and the three interior trusses are centered on the studs below.
 Set the first truss against the house and carefully center it so that 1-1/2 in. of the bottom 2x6 overhangs the top wall plates on each side.

 Screw the truss to the top plates.
-Then use a straightedge and level to stand the truss perfectly plumb and brace it to the roof (Photo 8).
+Then use a straightedge and level to stand the truss perfectly plumb and brace it to the roof.
 Make sure this brace is securely screwed to the roof and the truss because the remaining trusses will be supported by this truss until the roof tie-in framing is complete.